OfficialHisha/Tower-Unite-Piano-Bot/README.md

 * Faster reuse of notes through "music pieces".
 * Ability to use x2 or something similair to play a certain series of notes multiple times without copying and pasting them over and over again.
+* Some features I am not ready to talk about yet ;)

 # Known issues
 These issues may lead to the software crashing or the in game character leaving the piano (See "Important").